www.scottishpolicemedals.co.uk

 PC Boosey assisted by Joseph and Thomas George Burford (sic), rescued Mrs Hazard and her son Leonard by Thomas standing on his father’s shoulders and he and PC Boosey catching them as they jumped.
 The father and one of his sons also managed to escape from there.

 In the confusion, it was thought that all the family had been rescued however, when the five family members were reunited in the street, it was realised that the youngest child, Ronald Lewis Hazard, was still in the house.
 Mrs Hazard screamed ‘Save my baby’.
 It was ascertained that the child was still in a first-floor bedroom.
-PC Boosey attempted a rescue by entering the front door but was beaten back by the flames and smoke on the stairs, the effects of which, caused him to be admitted at St George In the East Hospital, Shadwell. [iii]
+PC Boosey attempted a rescue by entering the front door but was beaten back by the flames and smoke on the stairs, the effects of which, later caused him to be admitted at St George In the East Hospital, Shadwell. [iii]

 William Sands, Inspector at Shadwell Fire Station arrived shortly after at 12.13am and was in charge at the scene.
 It took twenty minutes to get the fire under sufficient control to enter and search for Ronald.
 They found the child dead in the front room of the first floor within six feet of the window. [iv]